Seigr-lab/SeigrToolsetTransmissions/docs/user_manual/07_streams_and_multiplexing.md

 **Streams** allow multiple independent data flows within a single STT session.
 This chapter explains how STT multiplexes streams, guarantees ordering, handles flow control, and enables efficient concurrent communication.

+**Agnostic Design:** Streams carry bytes.
+Whether stream 1 is video and stream 2 is audio, or stream 1 is sensor data and stream 2 is control commands, STT doesn't know or care.
+YOU assign meaning to stream IDs.

 **Key insight:** One session can carry many streams simultaneously - like multiple phone conversations on the same phone line using different "channels."

 ## What Are Streams?